 • CRYPTO 100 Index Calculation Agent: Crypto Owl or a designated third‑party data provider may perform the daily calculation and dissemination of index levels under written procedures.

-If, in future, the CRYPTO 100 Index is adopted as a regulated benchmark, an FCA‑authorised benchmark administrator will be appointed, and this document will be updated accordingly.
+If, in future, the CRYPTO 100 Index is adopted as a regulated benchmark, an FCA authorised benchmark administrator will be appointed, and this document will be updated accordingly.

 3.2 Oversight committee

-An CRYPTO 100 Index Oversight Committee (the “Committee”) will be established to provide governance and oversight, including:
+A CRYPTO 100 Index Oversight Committee (the “Committee”) will be established to provide governance and oversight, including:

 • Reviewing the Index methodology at least annually.